 Menachem earned his Bachelor of Arts, cum laude, from Brooklyn College of the City University of New York in 1973 and his law degree, summa cum laude, from New York Law School in 1976, where he was the recipient of the Trustees' Award for Highest Scholastic Achievement.
 He was named a New York Super Lawyer (real estate) in 2006, 2010 and 2013-2016 by Law & Politics.
 He was also named one of "New York Area's Top Rated Lawyers of 2013" in Real Estate & Landlord/Tenant by Legal Leaders™.
 Menachem is admitted to practice in the state of New York.

-He has published numerous articles and book chapters and serves as columnist of the newsletter published by the Air Quality Committee of the ABA Section of Environment, Energy, and Resources.
+He has published many articles and several book chapters on environmental law, environmental litigation and toxic torts.
+He is a member of the American Bar Association and serves as a long-time columnist of the newsletter published by the Air Quality Committee of the ABA Section of Environment, Energy, and Resources.
+He is also a member of the Association of the Bar of the City of New York, where he has served as a member of its Committee on Environmental Law.

 He is listed in BEST LAWYERS IN AMERICA; CHAMBERS USA; and SUPER LAWYERS.
 In 2005, he received the Scale of Justice Award from MFY Legal Services, Inc. for pro bono work.
 In 2013, he received the New York County Lawyers Association’s Boris Kostelanetz President’s Medal in recognition of “distinguished service to the legal profession.”